ulwuttke/LMMD/_sources/E3_PrSrTrans/E3_PrSrTrans.md

 ## Exercise: transformation

-1. Use the principal stress directions to construct a transformation tensor, and transform the tensors in the initial coordinate system into the principal coordinate system.
+Transform the inital stress tensor into the principal system, and back

+- formulate the transformation tensor by using the principal stress directions

+- transfor the stress tensor in the principal stress system

-2. Create a transformatin tensor to retransform the stress tensor from the principal coordinate system back to the initial system.
+- create a transformatin tensor to retransform the principal stress tensor from the principal coordinate system back to the initial system

+- "retransform" the principal stress tensor